d8rkmind/mac-trader/README.md

 flags | uses
 ------|-----
 -i|to specify interface card
--m|to gave a specific mac address
+-m|to give a specific mac address
 -r|to give a random mac address